solarwinds/apm-ruby/README.md

 `in_span` acquires the correct `Tracer` so a new span can be created in a single call.

-For example, below is a simple Rails controller
+For example, using it in a Rails controller:

 ```ruby
 class StaticController < ApplicationController